pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 blind monks from Indostan.
 Just as did the blind monks in this parable, people bring their own perspectives to the idea.
 The Scholarly Commons attracts people for so many different reasons that it is easy to wonder whether the Scholarly Commons can possibly accommodate such seemingly divergent views.
-And just like the elephant in this parable, the Scholarly Commons is something very specific.
+In addition, just like the elephant in this parable, the Scholarly Commons is something very specific.
 Yet it is a complex vision that cannot be defined by [a few principles][principles] any more than an elephant can be defined by a small set of superficial features or functions.
 The Scholarly Commons is the convergence of all of these perspectives _and more_.
 But this does not mean it is